 Which brings us to our next topic that we want to focus on which is…

-As one can see, there are a lot of factors that will come into play when trying to determine what life insurance rate class an individual might be able to qualify for.
+It is important to understand that there are a lot of factors that will come into play when trying to determine what life insurance rate class an individual might be able to qualify for.

 For this reason, it’s pretty much impossible to know what kind of rate you might be able to qualify for without first speaking with you first.